 Assynt, Coigach and Torridon - Photo Tour

 The particular feature about the mountains in this north-western world is their individuality.
 The most famous lie north, such as the jagged Quinag and the ancient mass of Ben More Assynt, with Canisp and Suilven beyond Inchnadamph.
-Suilven is a remarkable mountain, and anyone with a taste for geology could spend a few days here in a dream of Lewiswian gneiss, Cambrian quartzite, and Torridonian sandstone.
-Overlooking An Teallach, our base at Arvreck House is perfectly situated to access the landscapes of Assynt and Coigach.
-Locations have been carefully chosen to provide a blend of landscapes and seascapes which often bestow ethereal beauty and provide the photographer with rare opportunities.
+Suilven is a remarkable mountain, and anyone with a taste for geology could spend a few days here in a dream of Lewisian gneiss, Cambrian quartzite and Torridonian sandstone.
+Our base at Arvrek House is a perfect base to access these landscapes and throughout the workshop, there will be opportunities to shoot at dusk, if conditions are favourable.
+Otherwise, we set off after breakfast for our chosen location – a journey that normally takes around one hour.
+If conditions dictate, we have the option of eating early and heading out to a location for sunset.
 During the course of the workshop, there will be tutorials and a group critique session.

 - Spend five days developing your photography skills with Colin Prior